DavidVine/amx-dvx-library/readme.md

 	// DEV array for DVX video output ports copied from amx-dvx-listener dev dvDvxVidOutPorts[] = { dvDvxVideoOutputMonitorLeft, dvDvxVideoOutputMonitorRight, dvDvxVideoOutputProjector }

 NOTE: The order of the devices within the DEV arrays does not matter.
-You can also have device ports from multiple DVX's within the same DEV arrays.
+You can also have device ports from multiple DVX's within the same DEV array.
 You can have as few (1) or as many devices defined within the DEV array as you want to listen to.

 Copy whichever callback functions you would like to use to monitor changes on the DVX or capture responses to requests for information in your main program file.
 The callback function should then be uncommented and the contents of the statement block filled in appropriately.
 The callback functions should not be uncommented within **amx-dvx-listener**.
 E.g: